Anushk97/Blog/_posts/2024-06-11-second-post.md

 ---
 #### 👉 Self Attention Operation

 The attention operation allows the model to weigh the importance of each token in a sequence and capture dependencies in a sentence.
 It has a linear attention layer, a projection layer and a buffer.
+This [article](https://slds-lmu.github.io/seminar_nlp_ss20/attention-and-self-attention-for-nlp.html) explains this concept.

 - self.c_attn: A linear layer that projects the input embeddings to three separate sets of embeddings for queries (Q), keys (K), and values (V).
 This projection increases the dimensionality by 3 times (3 * config.n_embd).
 - self.c_proj: A linear layer that projects the concatenated output of all attention heads back to the original embedding dimensionality (config.n_embd).
 - self.register_buffer("bias", ...): A lower triangular matrix used as a causal mask to prevent attending to future tokens.